AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 ## 📌 6.
-Summary:
+Summary
-In these exercise, you have learned how:
+In this exercise, you have learned how:
-* To implement data masking and audit logging for sensitive fields (e.g., creditCardNo) using @PersonalData annotations and @cap-js/audit-logging plugin.
+* To implement data masking and audit logging for sensitive fields (e.g., creditCardNo) using @PersonalData annotations and the @cap-js/audit-logging plugin.
 * To enforce strict role-based access controls that prevent unauthorized data exposure while ensuring all administrator operations are audited.
 * To generate comprehensive security event logs for unauthorized access attempts, enabling regulatory compliance with PCI-DSS and GDPR requirements.